-At Yomento we approach leadership development from a new angle.
-Our views on leadership, and everything we do, stem from these guiding principles.
+At Yomento we are approaching leadership development from a new angle.
+Our views on leadership and everything we do stem from these guiding principles.

 Leadership is about what you do, not what you know.
 Behaviors can be observed, and therefore they can be practiced and developed.
 We believe in breaking down the complex and abstract notion of leadership into specific behaviors.

-Since leadership is a set of behaviors, we can all be leaders – but maybe we aren’t as often as we would like to be.
+Since leadership is a set behaviors, we can all be leaders – but maybe we aren’t as often as we would like?
 Improving as a leader means engaging in leadership behaviors… often!
 In fact, we believe that frequency of action is the “secret sauce” of great leadership.

 Doing without knowing is better than knowing without doing.
 Habits are built over time in a good learning environment and with deliberate practice.
 Although defining development goals is an important part of leadership development, habit building is what actually makes a difference.

 – leadership development should be simple